Uniform minorization condition and convergence bounds for discretizations of kinetic Langevin dynamics: Introduction

 In this paper, we consider another approach to obtaining minorization conditions uniform in the timestep: the idea is to consider the numerical scheme over small physical times as a perturbation of a given Gaussian process.
 This approach was first advocated by one of the authors to easily present the main results and rationale from \cite{durmus:moulines:2019,dBD19} for discretization schemes of the overdamped Langevin dynamics; see \Cref{sec:idea_ULA}.
 It turns out that this approach can be extended to various discretization schemes for the underdamped Langevin dynamics, in particular the splittings schemes proposed in~\cite{BO10,LM12}, which are becoming increasingly popular in molecular dynamics (see~\cite[Section~12.2]{AT17}).
 This contribution allows to amend and correct the proof of~\cite[Lemma~2.8]{leimkuhler:matthews:stoltz:2016} and extend this result to unbounded spaces.

 \paragraph{Outline of the work.} The present document is organized as follows.
-We present the numerical schemes we consider and state the main results we obtain in Section~\ref{sec:main_result}; see in particular \Cref{theo:minor_main_gen} for the minorization condition, and \Cref{theo:drift_exp} for the Lyapunov condition.
+We present the main results we obtain in Section~\ref{sec:main_result}; see in particular \Cref{theo:minor_main_gen} for the minorization condition, and \Cref{theo:drift_exp} for the Lyapunov condition.
 Both results are stated so that the dependence on the timestep is explicit.
+The general structure of the numerical schemes we consider is motivated in Section~\ref{sec:exampl-numer-schem}, where we present various algorithms to discretize Langevin dynamics.
 The remaining sections are devoted to the proofs of these results.
 The proof of the minorization condition is written in \Cref{sec:proof_minorization}, with, for pedagogical purposes, a sketch of the proof for nondegenerate dynamics in \Cref{sec:idea_ULA}; while the proof of the Lyapunov condition can be read in \Cref{sec:proof-crefth_drift}.
 For completeness, some proofs and derivations are deferred to the \supplementname.

 \paragraph{Notation.} In order to present more concisely our results, we use the following notation throughout this work.
 For $m,n,p,q\in \mathbb{N}^*$, the Kronecker product $\mathbf{A} \otimes \mathbf{B}$ of a $m\times n$ matrix $\mathbf{A}=(a_{i,j})_{(i,j) \in \{1,\ldots,m\}\times\{1,\ldots,n\}}$ and a $p \times q$ matrix $\mathbf{B}=(b_{i,j})_{(i,j) \in \{1,\ldots,p\}\times\{1,\ldots,q\}}$ is the $pm \times qn$ dimensional matrix with entries